Leane-Matejko/CircusProject/README.md

 Circus is a game created by Lêané Matejko and Reisha Tailor.
 Find out the uses of different files.
 Find out how to run the game.
 Find the controls of the game.

-Python is the language used to create this game. simplegui is the library used to assist with the development of this game.
+Python is the language used to create this game.
+PySimplegui is the library used to assist with the development of this game.

 ### GET